clowne-rb/clowne/docs/overview.md

 You can combinate this DSL via [`traits`](traits.md) and make a cloning plan which exactly you want.

-**We strongly recommended cover resulting cloner logic [`with tests`](testing.md) (with unit and integration tests).**
+**We strongly recommend [`write tests`](testing.md) to cover resulting cloner logic**

-Cloner class returns [`Operation`](operation.md) object as a result of cloning.
-The operation provides methods to save cloned record, and you need to wrap this call to a transaction if it is necessary.
+Cloner class returns [`Operation`](operation.md) instance as a result of cloning.
+The operation provides methods to save cloned record.
+You can wrap this call to a transaction if it is necessary.

 ## Execution Order